We are so thankful for all of the orders for masks from Garnish! A few things about them...

 These masks are not medical devices or personal protective equipment (PPE).
 They are for personal use and are not intended for use by health care professionals or for use in hospitals or health care facilities

 Should you need more masks for yourself, friends, or family, we have them available here.
 We thank you in advance for your support!
-The purchase of masks by all of you is helping maintain at least 8 salaries here in PDX so that is something to be proud of.
+The purchase of masks by all of you is helping maintain salaries here in PDX so that is something to be proud of.

 Erica and the team at Garnish